Cotton Fabric Types You Can Use To Sew Clothes With!

 Cotton velvet is a more ‘luxurious’ fabric (if you like velvet of course) and has a short pile.
 It is soft and velvety to touch, and drapes well so it is often used to make various clothing types.

-It is available in a variety of colours, and has also been known to have some stretch fibre added for more body-con styles.
+It is available in a variety of colors and has also been known to have some stretch fiber added for more body-con styles.

 If you think you have cotton fabric in your stash that you need to identify, these tips will help: